Dragonfly Class is a year 5 and 6 class and is taught by Mr Leeming

 By Year Five and Six, pupils should be spending 20-30 minutes per evening on homework.
-They will be set Maths and English work from a CGP book each week and will be expected to read for at least an hour a week.
+They will be set Maths and English work each week and will be expected to read for at least an hour a week..
 This can be in longer or shorter sessions over the week but please could you sign your child’s log every week so that I can be sure they are reading.
-I will be checking their logs on a Friday as developing a reading habit will be crucial to your child’s success.
-It is the most essential part of their homework and if it is not signed then they will need to catch up reading at a break time.

-If there is a genuine reason why homework cannot be completed, or if your child has worked for 30 minutes and not completed a piece of homework, please write a note in in the relevant book for us to act upon.
+If there is a genuine reason why homework cannot be completed, or if your child has worked for 30 minutes and not completed a piece of homework, please write a note in their reading log for us to act upon.
 We hope homework will be a positive experience.
-Your child should be able to complete most pieces independently but there may be some where support is needed.
+Your child should be able to complete most pieces independently but there may be some tasks where support is needed.

 Most of the class are now ‘free readers’.
 This means they are responsible for choosing and supplying their own reading book, either from the school library, their local library or from home.
 Children are expected to have a reading book and their reading log in school every day.
+In our book corners and library we have a wonderful, selection of inspirational fiction and non-fiction from which you child can select a book.
 As mentioned above, I would like children to read for at least an hour over the course of a week.
 If you have the time to read with your child for at least a few minutes a week, this can be extremely encouraging, even for the most independent reader.
+Reading to your child is also an invaluable way of promoting and supporting them in a love of reading.
 Please support us in this matter by signing the reading log weekly and by informing us if your child has been unable to read for some reason.
 There is a large body of evidence that children who read regularly have much greater success at all stages of their education.

 Year Six will have tests in Mathematics, Reading and Grammar, Punctuation and Spelling in May.
 These are an important indicator of the progress that your child has made in primary school and will form part of the assessments that we pass onto secondary school.
 I will organise an information session later in the year in order to help you and your child to prepare for these tests.
-Please be assured that Year Six will be adequately prepared over the course of the year through our curriculum, whilst Year Five learning will not be disrupted or compromised in any way.
-These tests will take place on the 11th to the 14th May 2020 and must be taken on the days allocated.
-Therefore, I politely ask that, if your child is in Year Six this year, you avoid booking any holidays during this week!
+Please be assured that Year Six will be adequately prepared over the course of the year through our curriculum.